mynamesleon/detection/README.md

 Each of these is listed with the property name in the client object, e.g. `client.IE7`

 #### Browser / Device detection:
+These simply return true or false.
+If true, the property will be added as a lowercase class to the HTML tag.
 - IE7
 - IE8
 - IE9